-Arthur William Hammond served with the Royal Horse Guards before transferring to the Royal Flying Corps.
-Posted to 2 Squadron, he flew with Victoria Cross recipient Lieutenant Alan Arnett McLeod and scored five victories as an A.W.F.K.8 observer.
+Having served in the trenches of France as a trooper with the Royal Horse Guards, Arthur William Hammond requested a transfer to the Royal Flying Corps in March 1916 and was posted to 2 Squadron in 1917.
+In 1918 he flew with Victoria Cross recipient Lieutenant Alan Arnett McLeod and scored five victories as an A.W.F.K.8 observer.
+Post-war, he emigrated to Canada, became a Canadian citizen, and served with the Royal Canadian Air Force during WWII.

 T./Lt.
 Arthur William Hammond, R.E.,